How the President of the United States is Elected

 View this infographic in a larger format by clicking on the image.

 Each party has candidates who compete to be their party’s nominee in the general election.
 All states do not vote at the same time.
 Instead, states hold their elections at different times throughout the year.
+The candidate who earns the majority of delegates during the state elections will win the nomination.

 And to make the nominations for each party official, each party holds a national convention publicly announce their candidate.
 During the convention, the presidential candidate will announce their running-mate (vice presidential candidate).